-- o natural gas processing plants;
+- natural gas processing plants;

-- o NGL fractionation facilities;
+- NGL fractionation facilities; O

-- o storage facilities;
+- storage facilities;

-- o pipelines;
+- pipelines; O

-- o a propylene production complex:
+- propylene production facilities;

-- o rail transportation facilities; and
+- 0

-- o methyl tertiary butyl ether ("MTBE") production and propylene production and transportation facilities.
+- rail transportation facilities; and a methyl tertiary butyl ether ("MTBE") production facility.

 Certain of these facilities are owned jointly by us and other industry partners, either through co-ownership arrangements or joint ventures.
 Some of these jointly owned facilities are operated by other owners.